JasonRhoads/CIS185_course/week6/midterm/README.md

 ## 8. Future Improvements
 - Allow users to drag and drop widgets.
 - Build out help page with some sort of tutorial.
+- Allow users to enter in ZIP codes instead of coordinates
 - Create presets for other users to see what I prefer and what my kids prefer

 ## 9. Credits
+- [weather.gov](https://api.weather.gov/) The weather api I used
 - [w3schools](https://www.w3schools.com/cssref/pr_grid-template-areas.php) Learning about grid layouts
 - [Codepen](https://codepen.io/jasonrhoads1/pen/VYeGGQJ) I was messing around with changing layouts
+- [Lucid Chart](https://lucid.app/) used to create wire frames
 - ChatGPT: The rest of my usage was with ChatGPT